TL;DR

 Set up API keys first.
 Configure your Clerk publishable key, Convex URL, and any third-party API keys before you start prompting.
 AI tools produce better code when they can validate against real endpoints.

 Keep prompts focused.
 One feature per prompt.
 "Add a project creation form with Zod validation" is better than "build the whole dashboard with forms, tables, search, and pagination."
+If you want a starting set of focused-feature prompts to crib from, our prompt library is grouped by exactly this kind of task.

 Once the foundation exists, you layer features.
 Each prompt builds on the last.